And don’t aim at strangers in general

 Why lasers can cause eye damage

-A laser’s light is concentrated into a narrow beam.
-If aimed at a person’s eye from close up, most or all of the light goes into the eye.
-This concentrated light is further focused by the eye onto a sharp dot on the retina.
 The power density from a 1 milliwatt laser, focused to a point, is brighter than the equivalent area of the sun’s surface.
 This can cause a detectable change (injury) to the retina, if the laser stays in one spot for a few seconds.
-That’s why in some countries such as the U.K., laser pointers are limited to 1 milliwatt or less.
+This is why in some countries such as the U.K., laser pointers are limited to 1 milliwatt or less.

 Balloon-popping lasers are also burn hazards